Migalastat: Chemistry

 Migalastat is used in form of the hydrochloride, which is a white crystalline solid and is soluble in water.
 The molecule has four asymmetric carbon atoms with the same stereochemistry as the sugar D-galactose, but is missing the first hydroxyl group.
 It has a nitrogen atom in the ring instead of an oxygen, which makes it an iminosugar.

-The structure is formally derived from nojirimycin.

 History

 Migalastat was isolated as a fermentation product of the bacterium Streptomyces lydicus (strain PA-5726) in 1988 and called 1-deoxygalactonojirimycin.
-In 2004, it was designated orphan drug status by the US FDA for the treatment of Fabry disease, and in 2006 the European CHMP did likewise.
+In 2004, it was designated orphan drug status by the U.S. FDA for the treatment of Fabry disease, as did the European Medicines Agency's CHMP in 2006.
 The sponsorship for the drug was transferred several times over the following years: from Amicus Therapeutics to Shire Pharmaceuticals in 2008, back to Amicus in 2010, to Glaxo in 2011, and again to Amicus in 2014.

 Two phase III clinical trials with a total of about 110 subjects were conducted between 2009 and 2015, one double-blind comparing the drug to placebo, and one comparing it to recombinant α-GalA without blinding.
 Migalastat stabilised heart and kidney function over the 30-months period of these trials.

+The efficacy of migalastat was demonstrated in a six-month, placebo-controlled clinical trial in 45 adults with Fabry disease.
+In this trial, participants treated with migalastat over six months had a greater reduction in globotriaosylceramide (GL-3) in blood vessels of the kidneys (as measured in kidney biopsy samples) as compared to participants on placebo.
+The safety of migalastat was studied in four clinical trials which included a total of 139 participants with Fabry disease.

 In September 2015, Amicus announced that it would submit a new drug application (NDA) for accelerated approval of migalastat to the FDA by the end of 2015.
 The CHMP recommended approval in April 2016, but the FDA rejected the application in November for having insufficient data in November 2016.
-The drug was approved in the European Union in May 2016.
+The drug was authorized in the European Union in May 2016.
 Germany was the first country where migalastat was launched.
-After Scott Gottlieb became FDA commissioner in 2017, the CEO of Amicus began lobbying him directly for the FDA to accept the NDA and in February 2018 the FDA accepted it and promised a response by August 2018.